A facelift can help restore a youthful appearance.

 After draping the skin over the uplifted contours, Dr. Dawes will trim away any excess skin before closing with sutures.
 A second incision may be made under the chin to improve the aging appearance of the neck.

 The recovery time is about two to four weeks.
-Final results will be long-lasting, but swelling may take several months to dissipate, and incision lines up to six months to refine and fade.
+Final results will be long-lasting, but swelling may take several months to dissipate, and incision lines up to six months to fade.
 Bruising may be extensive.
 It will be worst at 3-4 days and may persist for up to 3 weeks.
 Avoid prolonged exposure to sun and heat for three months to prevent swelling of your face.
 Diligent sun protection and a healthy lifestyle will help maintain and extend your rejuvenated appearance.

 A facelift is a major surgery, and it includes the risks associated with surgery: bleeding, infection, hematoma, and the like.
 Beyond those general risks of surgery, there are some risks inherent with facelifts.
 This surgery can create a temporary loss of muscle function and sensation.
 The incision scars can thicken and widen, especially if recovery procedures are not followed.
 There can be hair loss at the incision sites within the hairline.
 These complications are rare, however, and facelifts are a very satisfying procedure for the vast majority of our patients.